Azure/fta-internalbusinessapps/appmodernization/webapps-features-walkthrough/fta-webapp-features-demo.md

 I would note to the customer: In reality customers seldom use Visual Studio to deploy in this way - and certainly this isn't a scenario that's useful outside of stage-demo's and initial proofs-of-concepts and learning.
 But, for the purposes of this *demo* it's a quick and neat way to get started.

-> [NOTE!]
-Check your credentials in Visual Studio and that you have the correct credentials for your REPO - i.e. if you're using a live account as the owner for Visual Studio Team Services, ensure the live credential is used or add your corp. account to the team project.
+> **Note:** Check your credentials in Visual Studio and that you have the correct credentials for your REPO - i.e. if you're using a live account as the owner for Visual Studio Team Services, ensure the live credential is used or add your corp. account to the team project.
 A common integration error is because multiple accounts are used and the wrong account is defaulted for Source control integration.

 i.
 Right click the solution in Visual Studio and "add to source control" which should (if your configured for git by default) add the solution and both projects to a **local** git repo: